Welcome everybody to the Year 2 section of the website.

 Class Teachers:

-2G Ms Greenhalgh
+2G Miss Greenhalgh

 If you have any questions, then please don’t hesitate to ask one of the Year 2 team.